I've been thinking about this delicious baked potato and bacon soup for a while, and I finally revisited it.

 -

 Fry bacon over medium heat in a large Dutch oven until crisped.
-(I prefer cutting my bacon in half to fit it all in.)
-Remove bacon and reserve for topping.
+Remove bacon and set aside for topping.
+Crumble it after it cools.

 -

-Saute onion in bacon drippings for about 5 minutes.
-Add garlic and bay leaf and saute for a few minutes longer.
+Sauté onion in bacon drippings for about 5-10 minutes, until it turns translucent.
+Add garlic and bay leaf and cook for a few minutes longer.

 -

 Add chopped baked potatoes with skins, milk, chicken broth, salt, and pepper, and bring to a boil.
-Reduce heat and simmer for about 10 minutes.
+Reduce heat and simmer, uncovered, for about 10 minutes.

 -

-Turn off heat and mash potatoes with potato masher - mash a lot for thicker puree, and only a little for a thinner but chunkier soup.
+Turn off heat and mash potatoes with potato masher (affiliate link).
+Mash a lot for thicker puree, and only a little for a thinner but chunkier soup.
 You can add extra milk if you would like the soup thinner as well.

 -

-You can shave an hour off of this recipe if you have leftover baked potatoes in the fridge.
-You can also microwave the potatoes.
+You can make this soup more quickly if you have leftover baked potatoes.
+You can also microwave the potatoes instead of using the oven.

-Be sure to use baking potatoes (like Russets) or all-purpose potatoes (like Yukon Golds) here; they will release starch into the soup as they cook, helping thicken it.
-Red potatoes will hold their shape.
+Use starchy baking potatoes (like Russets) or all-purpose potatoes (like Yukon Golds), as they will release starch into the soup as they cook, helping thicken it.
+Red/waxy potatoes will hold their shape.

 Leave a Reply